 This page looks at the dog flu virus that causes dogs to come down with influenza, the signs and symptoms and conventional treatment of dog flu, as well as how to use natural remedies such as herbs, minerals, and vitamins to support a sick dog's immune system so it can fight off the infection.

-The dog flu virus that can cause our dogs to become sick is an influenza A H3N8 influenza virus that was originally an equine (horse) flu virus.
+The two strains of dog flu virus that can cause our dogs to become sick are H3N8 and H3N2.

 Canine influenza is a disease of dogs, not of humans.
 The virus is quite different from the swine flu or bird flu that can infect people.

-The number of dogs at risk from dying from this virus may be anywhere from 1 to 10%.
+The number of dogs at risk of dying from this virus may be anywhere from 1 to 10 percent.

 The original H3N8 equine influenza virus has been known to exist in horses for more than 40 years.